October 16, from 5:30 pm

 Interested?
 Email me at scrbblr AT hotmal DOT com.
 Registration is here.

 Bodega Bay, CA

 Clam chowder for Christmas dinner?
 Why not!
 There’s a good tide on this day for digging gaper clams, our smaller cousins of the geoduck.
 Join me on a clamming expedition and I will teach you how to dig these clams, what sort of places to go besides where we’ll be meeting, and how to clean them once we get some.
 I’ll cook up some chowder for us all to warm up with after we get off the clam flats, and each person will get a copy of my book Hunt, Gather, Cook, which has a whole section on clamming.

-There are only 5 seats left for this.
+SOLD OUT.
 Cost is $100 per person, $75 if you already have the book.
 Want to get on the waiting list?
 Email me at scrbblr AT hotmal DOT com.